Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: Evaluations

-To streamline and optimize the study, a filter was applied to eliminate notebooks.
-After extensive experimentation, we observed that UOCU typically does not yield favorable scores for notebooks with fewer than 500 views.
-This phenomenon likely arises from the potential for an increase in comments as views accumulate.
-Therefore, we removed them from the 542,051 notebooks in the DistilKaggle dataset, resulting in a reduced count of 132,723 notebooks.
-Based on calculations similar to those outlined by Zhu et al.~\cite{zhu2021restoring}, we determined that a sample size of 1,050 notebooks is required to attain a confidence level of 99\% with a margin of error of ±4\%~\cite{sample2024}.
+Based on sampling calculations similar to those outlined by Zhu et al.~\cite{zhu2021restoring}, we determined that a sample size of 1,050 notebooks is required to attain a confidence level of 99\% with a margin of error of ±4\%.
+Specifically, we applied the sample size formula provided by Creative Research Systems~\cite{sample2024}, which aligns with the methodological approach used by Zhu et al., while adjusting for the parameters of our study.
 Consequently, these 1,050 notebooks were extracted and excluded from the training set and preserved to establish ground truth.